Pinecone Review: Vector Database for RAG

 - Integrations, LangChain, LlamaIndex, OpenAI, and more

-Price: Pinecone's published tiers and limits have changed since the original pod-based model and are best read straight from the Pinecone pricing page.
+Price: Pinecone's published tiers and limits have changed since the original pod-based model and are best read straight from the Pinecone pricing page (opens in a new tab).
 At the time of writing the free Starter tier is described in serverless usage terms (reportedly around 2GB storage and up to five serverless indexes) rather than the older "1 pod, 100k vectors" structure.
 Paid plans reportedly start at a $50/month minimum on Standard, with a lower flat Builder tier also available and Enterprise published at a higher minimum.
 Treat the live page as the source of truth, since these figures move.

 Performance Benchmarks